mmKALLL/alignment-is-hard/README.md

 Building the game can be done with `flutter build web`.

-For uploading to itch.io, you'll need to remove the <base href> tag from the built index.html file (as itch does black magic with the URL resolver and won't handle relative paths correctly), and zip the entire build folder with index.html in the root.
+For uploading to itch.io, you'll need to remove the <base href> tag from the built index.html file (as itch does black magic with the URL resolver and won't handle absolute paths correctly), and zip the entire build folder with index.html in the root.